 Tips to prevent the spread of COVID-19

-There is currently no vaccine to prevent the spread of this virus, but the best way to prevent illness if to avoid being exposed to it.
-The virus is spread mainly from person-to-person: through being in close contact between one another (within 6 feet), or through respiratory droplets produces when an infected person coughs or sneezes.
+There is currently no vaccine to prevent the spread of this virus, but the best way to prevent illness is to avoid being exposed to it.
+The virus is spread mainly from person to person: through being in close contact with one another (within 6 feet), or through respiratory droplets produces when an infected person coughs or sneezes.

 1. Wash your hands often with soap and water for at least 20 seconds each time.